Data Analyst Resume or Data Scientist Resume; A How To Guide

-Creating a resume can be a daunting challenge.
+Creating a data analyst resume or data scientist resume can be a challenge.
+First, there are the general rules to follow that make any resume good.
 There is a lot of literature out there about action verbs, margin-sizes, and organization.
 I am going to make it simple for you.
 Resumes can be broken down into three key elements: appearance, organization, and content.
-In this article, I will discuss how to create an effective, elegant, simple resume that will make you stand out from your peers in the data analyst world.
+The content section is where you target the resume to be a data analyst resume or data scientist resume.

 The appearance of your resume is more important than the content.
 Why?
 Because, on average, a recruiter or hiring manager looks at your resume for less than six seconds.
 In those six seconds, if your resume appears poorly, then you can bet that the hiring manager is not going to even read it.